meqaio/swagger_meqa/docs/README.md

 * Use the above tagged Swagger spec to generate test suites in yaml.
 * Run a test suite.

-The easiest way to try meqa out is to just download mqgo binary (or use meqa/go Docker container).
-The mqgo program can send your Swagger spec to the demo server (https://api.meqa.io) to generate the test suites, as well as run the test suites.
+The easiest way to try meqa is to install mqgo, which is a small binary.
+It sends your Swagger spec to the demo server (https://api.meqa.io) to be processed and generate the test suites.
+Mqgo will run your tests locally, so your test target can still be on a private IP or inside a firewall.

 ## Installing mqgo